seadonk/rpiZeroSetup/README.md

   * `pm2 -v`

 # _(OPTIONAL) Install Typescript_
+_If you would like to use typescript instead of plain javascript_

 `sudo yarn global add typescript`

 `sudo yarn global add ts-node`

 * Start a repl using `ts-node repl`

+# _(OPTIONAL) Install GPIO Zero library_
+_This will let you use the `pinout` command_

+`sudo apt install python3-gpiozero`

+# _(OPTIONAL) Install Angular Globally_
+_If you would like to run angular applications._

+sudo yarn global add @angular/cli

 # _(OPTIONAL) Clone a test Repo_
+_You can clone the rpiZeroSetup repo to see if your rpiZero is setup correctly._

-* I recommend putting your repos in a folder like 'projects'
+_I recommend putting your repos in a folder like 'projects'_
 * `mkdir projects`
 * `cd projects`
 * If you setup ssh access to git, you can use the command below